 And don’t believe all the blogs about ‘hidden gems’ in Paris: many of them are also very popular and crowded with people.

 You can minimise waiting times by visiting Paris outside of the peak season (after all, Springtime in Paris is famously lovely).
-It can also help to book tickets for the beginning or end of the day.
+It can also help to book tickets for the beginning of the day.
 But overall, you should expect to have to book timed entry tickets in advance.
 And even then you may have to queue, because many others will have done the same, and many sites have security checks before you can go in.

 In a nutshell: you’ll be sharing Paris with millions!